Bernie-cc/Chroma_mini_tutorial/README.md

 In this blog post, we introduced Chroma, a powerful open-source vector database, and demonstrated how to use it to build a content-based movie recommendation system.
 With Chroma, managing embeddings and performing similarity searches becomes fast and efficient, making it an invaluable tool for production ML systems.

 If you’re looking for a lightweight and intuitive solution to handle embeddings, give Chroma a try!
-You can find its documentation and source code on [GitHub](https://github.com/Bernie-cc/Chroma_mini_tutorial#).

 ## References